tylergaugler16/learn_vim/helpful_commands.md

 :%s/old/new/g - this will replace every instance in the whole file 🔥 :%s/old/new/gc - this will replace every instance in the whole file, but prompt whether or not you want to change each time 🔥

+### Writing Files
+:!ls - to get a listing of your current directory
+:w FILENAME - to save the current file as FILENAME in the current directory :!rm FILENAME - to delete FILENAME in the current directory

+_using !: seems to just run a command in the terminal_

+### Writing a portion of content to a new file
+1) Press v _(this enteres visual mode.. which seems to just be be "selection" mode)_
+2) Press :v FILENAME

+### Retrieving content from another file
+:r FILENAME - puts the content of FILENAME where the cursor is

+*Note: You can also use this to read output from an external command.
+For exampe, :r !ls will put the content of of ls command where the cursor is *

+LESSON 6